 If it will help your child feel more at home during nap time, we welcome comfort items such as his / her favorite pacifier, doll, stuffed animal, books or items that contribute to our activities.
-These items need to be small enough to fit within each child's individual cubby space.
+These items must not contain button-eyes (as it can be a chokeable) and need to be small enough to fit within each child's individual cubby space.
 Please be sure to label all items provided for the classroom with your child's name.
-A full list of supplies for each Program can be found in Section 5.8.
+A full list of supplies for each Program can be found in Section 0.
 If you have any questions about what to bring, please speak to your child's teacher.